MNYudina/MFSView/README.md

 ### 5.2 The Result Window

-During the search, intermediate results – such as the number of vertices and edges in the input network, and the number of subgraphs that have been found in the original network – will appear in the results area.
+During the search, intermediate results – such as the number of vertices and edges in the input network, randomization execution time and time of calculation for subgraphs occurrences  – will appear in the results area.
 Once the search has been finished, a result overview is shown in this window.
 The detected subgraphs and statistics, though, can only be found in the output file.

 # 6 Viewing the results